 Zoho has no onboarding assistance, so you may find yourself trawling through the website looking for FAQs relevant to whatever problem you’re experiencing.

-In terms of the support provisions Zoho actually affords customers, there are good signs.
+In terms of the support provisions Zoho actually affords customers, I was impressed.
 The FAQs section is actually pretty detailed and helpful, something that can’t be said for every piece of software we review here at Tech.co.
 Additionally, the community forum is, as forums go, pretty useful and also has a surprisingly active user base.
 It’s also quite easy on the eyes, while other community forums can sometimes look like a haystack of technical jargon you’ll struggle to find an answer within.

 Considering Zoho Projects is a complex piece of software geared towards businesses managing large projects, it’s natural to expect more customer support than this.
 If you get stuck with something whilst using rival project management software like Teamwork, for example, you’ll be able to speak to someone on the phone, send a live chat message or contact a support team by email.